Log in

 • Reasons for being Hated

 Here are some pictures of Mr. Bergh back when he was a young college student.
 I visited the Great Wall of China three times.
-The first two times were are the clean rebuilt tourist area.
+The first two times were to the clean rebuilt tourist area.
 The third time was in the early morning, we hiked up a section of the Great Wall that was falling apart and not technically open to the public.
 We could see Inner Mongolia from that section for as far as the eye could see.
-Mr. Bergh will give more specific details that day this is shared with the whole class.
+Mr. Bergh will give more specific details about the Great Wall, his trip, and China in general if asked.
 If the class want's more pictures and stories from when I went to China, I can bring them on a flash drive and if we have time at some point I can share but I don't plan on it.

 Analyze the left map of the Great Wall of China to answer the below questions.